swells25/exerPythBasicsTutorial/README.md

 * To remove the environment from your Jupyter Notebooks run the code `jupyter kernelspec uninstall Basics`.
 * Get a list of the environments in Conda run `conda env list`.
 * To delete an environment and everything in it run `conda env remove --name Basics`.
+* You can also remove an environment in Anaconda Navigator.
+Anaconda Navigator - Environments - Select the environment you want to remove - Click Remove at the bottom.